1993 World Trade Center bombing: Improved security

 In the wake of the bombing and the chaotic evacuation which followed, the World Trade Center and many of the firms inside of it revamped emergency procedures, particularly with regard to evacuation of the towers.
 The New York Port Authority was to govern as the main security for the World Trade Center buildings.
 All packages were scanned at various checkpoints then sent up to the proper addressee.
 These policies played a role in evacuating the building during the September 11 attacks, which destroyed the towers.

 Free access to the roofs, which had enabled evacuation by police helicopter in the 1993 bombing, was ended soon after.

 Eclipsed by the September 11 attacks

 Since the September 11 attacks, the 1993 bombing is sometimes described as "forgotten" and "unknown."
-Although the 1993 bombing made the World Trade Center a publicly known terrorist target, with the possibility of another attack suspected as early as 1995 by FBI Special Agent John O'Neill and January 2001 by former Senator Gary Hart of the Hart-Rudman Commission, the 2001 attacks went largely unforeseen by U.S. intelligence and law-enforcement agencies.
+Although the 1993 bombing made the World Trade Center a publicly known terrorist target, with the possibility of another attack suspected as early as 1995 by FBI Special Agent John O'Neill, as well as by former Senators Gary Hart and Warren Rudman of the Hart-Rudman Commission in January 2001, the 9/11 attacks went largely unforeseen by U.S. intelligence and law-enforcement agencies.
 While victims' family members and injured survivors of the 2001 terrorist attack received compensation from the September 11th Victim Compensation Fund, no such compensation was given to those affected by the 1993 bombing.